Sinus congestion can happen at any time, but it especially seems to occur during a change in seasons, like the beginning of spring or fall.

 An infection of this type normally has at least some of the following symptoms:

-When sinusitis occurs, we've found diffusing and steaming to usually bring relief.
-We typically choose from the oils mentioned above.
+When sinusitis occurs, we've found diffusing and steaming to help make breathing easier... and we typically choose from the oils mentioned above.

 For diffusing, half a dozen drops in a diffuser by the bedside enables the oils to work continuously while resting.

-For steaming, the same number of drops in a bowl of steaming water while inhaling deeply with a towel draped over the head can bring immediate relief.
+For steaming, the same number of drops in a bowl of hot water while inhaling deeply with a towel draped over the head can help the body cope with symptoms almost immediately.

 When the problem persists, we've found the following regimen recommended by Daniel Penoel, MD to be extremely helpful.